sheep8081/Crypto_Recovery_Tool/README.md

 This is a computational verification tool that tests large numbers of cryptographic combinations against target Ethereum addresses.
 It works by:

 - Systematically generating key combinations in specified ranges
-- Converting each key to its corresponding Ethereum address
+- Converting each key to its corresponding [Ethereum + Tron + Solana] address
 - Comparing generated addresses against your target addresses
 - Recording any matches found during processing